JabRef/user-documentation/en/ai/local-llm.md

 8. Set the "Chat Model" to whichever model you've downloaded in form `<MODEL>:<PARAMETERS>`
 9. Set the "API base URL" in "Expert Settings" to: `http://localhost:11434/v1/`

-And now you are all set!
+Now, you are all set and can chat "locally".